monjohn/sm2-plus/README.md

              :updated "2018-02-23", :due-date "2018-02-25"}}

 ```
-On the 25 the pair is presented again and this time reted with a 0.6 which counts as correct
+Let's say that the user was presented this pair again on the 25th, as recommended, this time she rated it with a 0.6 which counts as correct:

 ```clojure
 (def updated-twice (update-pair 0.6 updated-once))